Air purifiers are, essentially, 3D Roombas.

 You should sleep with an air purifier on; just be careful about certain drawbacks.
 Air purifiers do produce some noise and have some lights.

-The best air purifiers to sleep with are the ones will low noise levels and dim-the-lights feature.
+The best air purifiers to sleep with are the ones will low noise levels and dim-the-lights features.
 Alen BreatheSmart 75i was specifically designed as a quiet air purifier for improving sleeping quality.
 It also has a dimming feature.

 Why Are Air Purifiers So Expensive?